ISAIAH-Git/Titanic-Machine-Learning-from-Disaster/README.md

 Goal :

-It is your job to predict if a passenger survived the sinking of the Titanic or not. you must predict a 0 or 1 value for the variable.
+It is your job to predict if a passenger survived the sinking of the Titanic or not. you must predict a 0 or 1 value for the variable.Compare various model and choose best one